s-b-t/ascii-art-converter/README.md

 ### B33FWare ASCII Text2Art Converter

-*Please Note: This program is in its BETA/WIP stage.*
+*This program is still in its BETA/WIP stage.
+I will be updating more functionality and features continually.*

 ```pyfiglet``` is used to pull in the different styles of fonts.